Italy’s Carla Fracci, La Scala prima ballerina, dies at 84

 She was accepted at age 10, riding her father’s tram each day to the academy, and graduated in 1954, at age 18.
 Her first stage appearance was in 1955 with other graduating ballet students at the close of a staging of Bellini’s “La sonnambula” conducted by Leonard Bernstein, directed by Luchino Visconti and starting Maria Callas.

-She got her first break substituting for French dancer Violette Verdi in “Cinderella” the same year, and by 1958 had risen to the role of prima ballerina.
+She got her first break substituting for French dancer Violette Verdy in “Cinderella” the same year, and by 1958 had risen to the role of prima ballerina.

-Her global fame spread immediately, with invitations to the Royal Festival Hall, followed by doors opening in the United States, even as she maintained a central role at La Scala.
+Her global fame soon spread, with invitations to the Royal Festival Hall, followed by doors opening in the United States, even while remaining a central figure at La Scala.
 She was most identified with the role of “Giselle,” which she danced with Nureyev and Baryshnikov as well as Danish star Erik Bruhn.

 Later partners included La Scala’s own Roberto Bolle, who remembered Fracci for her “human generosity.”

+Performing for camera as well as live audiences, Fracci also played lead roles in the teleplay “Verdi” and the film ”Nijinsky” by Herbert Ross.
+A bona fide Italian celebrity, she frequently appeared on Italian television and was equally the darling of popular magazines.

+Italy’s premier, Mario Draghi, called her “a great Italian,” and President Sergio Mattarella, said she had honored her country “with her elegance and her artistic efforts, the fruit of intense work.”

-She last danced at La Scala in 2000, in the role of Luce in “Excelsior.”
-She was invited back in January of this year to teach a masterclass on “Giselle,” which was broadcast on La Scala’s social media channels and is part of a documentary by RAI state television.
+Fracci last danced at La Scala in 2000, in the role of Luce in “Excelsior.”
+She was invited back in January of this year to teach a masterclass on “Giselle,” which was broadcast on La Scala’s social media channels and is part of a documentary series by RAI state television.

-“It was very moving to be back at La Scala, after more than 20 years,” she told SKY TG24.
+“It was very moving to be back at La Scala, after more than 20 years,” she told Sky TG24.

+La Scala’s general manager, Dominique Meyer, recalled her return to the theater as “an unforgettable moment for everyone.

+“We will always think of her with affection and gratitude, remembering the smile of the last days we spent together, when she felt she had come home again,” he said.

-Fracci is survived by her husband of 57 years, theater director Beppe Menegatti, and their son, Francesco Menegatti.
+Fracci is survived by her husband of 57 years, theater director Beppe Menegatti, and their son, Francesco Menegatti, who as a child often traveled with his mother on tour.